dgmjr-io/DgmjrSdk/src/README.md

 ---
 authors:
-  - DGMJR-IO
+  - dgmjr
 title: The DGMJR SDK
 modified: 2023-01-09-06:51:33
 created: 2023-01-09-06:51:31
 license: MIT
-description: The Dgmjr SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR projects.
+description: The DGMJR SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR projects.
 slug: readme-md
 keywords:
   - DGMJR-IO